0rionthe0nion/numpy_to_pointcloud2/README.md

 ## What I learned
 - How ROS2 nodes, publishers, and subscribers work together
-- Setting up and running Foxy ROS2 in 20.04 Ubuntu environment
+- Setting up Foxy ROS2 in 20.04 Ubuntu environment
+- Running nodes in 20.04 Ubuntu environment
 - Visualizing PointCloud2 messages in RViz2